 The Ent Center for the Arts is a gorgeous building in its own right.
 The stark reflective walls shine blue on those beautiful, clear days that Colorado Springs gets so often.
 But what makes the Center for the Arts even more spectacular is the trio of futuristic kinetic wind sculptures that decorate its grounds.
 Named “Sunrise Serenade”, “Space Needle”, and “Metronome”, this trio of statues moves with the wind and each is a unique and beautiful shape.

 Created by artist Starr Kempf in the 1970s, these sculptures are on display at the Ent Center for the Arts through 2020.
 Some people will even drive by the Starr Kempf home to see more of his sculptures.
 Be aware, however, that the kinetic sculptures located there are on private property, so be sure not to linger too long or try to enter the property.

-Note – Metronome is pictured at top and Space Needle is pictured at bottom.
+Note – Metronome is pictured at the top and Space Needle is pictured at the bottom.

 Created for the 10th anniversary of Colorado Springs’ Art on the Streets, “38.104 Helios” is a massive outdoor statue, which was created to honor the sunshine that pours down on this city over half of the days of the year.

 The title is a reference to the location of the work (38 degrees latitude, 104 degrees longitude) and this sculpture is an electronic tribute to the sunshine, wind, and time that it measures.
 With working components that change with the season, “Helios” is truly a marvel to behold.